DmitriyShum/FullSensorIrrigation/README.md

 - Water source: A half or full gallon bottle recommended

 It is also recommended that you know some basic electricity, soldering, programming, and an idea of Arduino connections.
+## To Run:
+- Open the Arduino IDE
+- Verify/Compile the FSI.ino program
+- Upload the program to the correct board!
+- You may need to press the RST (Reset) button on the board to activate the LCD screen.

 ## SHA256 Key:
 C737F71B2AC4407191BEF94F25A4E6FF09AB1CCA23D47467283A6671F7F88462